-I love to add garden ornaments and decorative things to my garden and flower beds.
-Sometimes I use vintage sculpture and architectural pieces which are great, but I wanted to share this garden ornament DIY that I made years ago.
-It adds a fun and unique element to the garden.
+I love to add ornaments and decorative things to my garden and flower beds.
+Sometimes I use vintage sculpture and architectural pieces which are great, but I want share how to make a unique thrifted garden ornament.

 As most of you know, I love thrifting, so it was fun to scour the thrift stores and be creative with pieces to make these.

-First, I added a generous amount of adhesive to the bottom of my vase, then attached the salad plate.
+First, you will add a generous amount of adhesive to the bottom of the vase, then attach the salad plate.

 I turned the salad plate upside down and the next layer, the small bowl, I attached right side up.
 No particular reason for this, it just added a little more interest by alternating them.

 The final layer was the candleholder to the top.